You should know what information about you we collect and how we use it.

 To allow us to run our business on this basis, the information we collect may be transferred to, stored and used at premises in countries around the world, including the United States of America. .

 We ensure all our suppliers take security as seriously as we do though, including by encouraging adoption of the US Department of Commerce’s ‘Safe Harbor’ standards by our American suppliers.

-By using our website and services you agree to this international transfer, storing and processing.
+By using our services you agree to this international transfer, storing and processing.

-If you have a registered online account with us, please ensure that the information you provide to us through that account (e.g. any contact information you provide) remains accurate and up-to-date.
+We need your help in doing so though.
+If you have any online account with us, please ensure that the information you provide to us through that account (e.g. any contact information you provide) remains accurate and up-to-date.
 Please review and update it regularly.

-If you have reason to believe any of the information we collect may be inaccurate, and you cannot correct such inaccuracy yourself through your registered account with us, please contact us (see below for how to do this).
-We will, in good faith, attempt to correct any such information, save in exceptional circumstances (discussed further below).
+- Correcting inaccurate information.
+If you have reason to believe any of the information we collect on you may be inaccurate, and you cannot correct such inaccuracy yourself through your registered accounts with us, please contact us (see below for how to do this).

-We provide the means for you to stop all email and SMS communications you receive from us – please see the ‘unsubscribe’ link and ‘STOP’ details we include in each email and SMS respectively.
-We also check all our mail and telephone marketing activity against the UK mail and telephone preference services, so you can register with these services as one way of stopping any such communications from us.
+- Stopping our marketing.
+We provide the means for you to stop all email and test (SMS or MMS) communications you receive from us – please see the ‘unsubscribe’ link and ‘STOP’ details we include in each email and text respectively.
+We also check all our post and telephone marketing activity against the UK mail and telephone preference services, so you can register with these services as one way of stopping any such communications from us.
 You can also contact us at any time using the details below and let us know what you would like us to change.

-You also have the right to ask us whether we hold information about you and if so, for us to give you certain details about that information and/or the information itself.
+- Asking us about your information.
+You have the right to ask us whether we hold information about you and if so, for us to give you certain details about that information and/or the information itself.
 This right is commonly known as a ‘subject access request’.
 Certain exemptions and conditions apply to this right, including that it should be in writing and that you give us reasonable details about the information you seek.